Barkerville: Growth

 At first, Barkerville was a lone building built by Billy Barker and the prospectors who traveled with him.
-The town would then rapidly grow, filling out with homes, water wheels and flumes.
-In 1863, the town would reach reach a population of roughly 10,000 people.
+The town would then rapidly grow, filling out with homes, water wheels and flumes..

 Even though its population was transient and largely dependent on mining, Barkerville was becoming more of a real community.
 It had several general stores and boarding houses, a drugstore that also sold newspapers and cigars, a barbershop that cut women's as well as men's hair, the "Wake-Up Jake Restaurant and Coffee Salon", a theatre (the Theatre Royal), and a literary society (the Cariboo Literary Society).
 In 1867, the Hudson's Bay Company (HBC) opened a store in Barkerville and served as headquarters of HBC's Cariboo District.

 Gold nugget from Emery Gulch, near Barkerville.
 Weight 35 g.

 Horse racing and prize fighting were common entertainments.
 Among the so-called "sober set," church services were extremely well attended.
 The general stores were the most profitable of the merchants.
 As they had the only source of food, the store owners could increase the price of foods and supplies.
 In the height of the gold rush, the stores sold flour for as high as $1.25 per pound.
 Beans, meat, and dried fruit were sold for a dollar a pound.
 But as the gold rush ended, the stores went bankrupt and finally out of business.

 People of Chinese descent were an important part of Barkerville life for almost a hundred years.
 They established a number of businesses, including the Kwong Lee Company of Victoria., a general store that sold groceries, clothing, hardware, and mining tools.
 The company had stores in other parts of British Columbia, but the Barkerville store was one of the most impressive in town.
 The Chinese community also built cabins (for Chinese miners, who saved money by sharing four or five to a cabin) and Tai Ping (the "Peace Room"), the equivalent of a modern nursing home.
 Chinese benevolent associations provided social services to the Chinese community, and also resolved disputes within the Chinese community without the use of BC courts.